cagarweyne/es2015/readme.md

 person.getFullName();//Abdi Cagarweyne
 ```
 By using the arrow function instead of a normal syntax with the `function` keyword, we get the behavior that is desired.
 This is because the `this` keyword binding in arrow functions is lexical.
 This means that arrow functions do not have a stand-alone `this` value binding, rather the value is decided by the closest containing non-arrow function and in our example that is the getFullName function.
 So, essentially the fat arrow `=>` replaces the `var self  this` or `bind(this)`.
+This creates its own set of quirks that yo uhave to keep in mind when using arrow functions.

+####Arrow functions also have their own quirks with the `this` keyword

 ####Other notable features of arrow functions

 -No `this`,